Lesson 4. Chip-Seq data analysis

 Input form:

-In the first step, the input track () is converted into a gene set using the Track to gene set analysis , The resulting Ensembl gene list is then submitted to Functional classification by several ontologies: GO biological processes, GO cellular components, GO molecular function, TF classification, Reactome pathways, and HumanCyc pathways.
+In the first step, the input track (The Track) is converted into a gene set using the Track to gene set analysis , The resulting Ensembl gene list is then submitted to Functional classification by several ontologies: GO biological processes, GO cellular components, GO molecular function, TF classification, Reactome pathways, and HumanCyc pathways.
 In parallel, the same Ensembl gene list is subjected to Cluster by shortest path analysis.
 Gene/protein clusters are calculated based on the GeneWays interaction network.

 For demonstration, we have saved a sample Chip-seq file in the public folder.
 You can access them from here.